pawlowac/BoloramisProbeDesign/README.md

 **Instructions for 1_DesignProbesAndRunOfftargetPrediction.py**

 	- You will need to manually change the number of threads in the script to what you want to use.
 Default is 4.
 	- Input -> Target file created using 0_PullTargetsFromReference.py.
+These are the sequences which you are creating probes to target.

 		- Can manually make file in fasta format with CDS name only in the header.
 		>YBX1